 By Far our favorite way to see the Canyon.
 The Arizona landscape really lends itself to road tripping.
 The Endless black Highway, the Vanishing point horizon, Golden orange desert, and towering Mesa’s.
 As you follow along Route 66 or the neighboring highways there is just a wonderful remote desolate feeling.
 Just you and your car plowing across the endless expanse of Landsea!

 Getting away from the Lyrical for a minute, road tripping it is also immensely practical.
 There is so little out here, and distances are so great, having your own mobile base taking you exactly where you need to be at exactly the right time is by far and away the most practical.
 Any form of Public transport is non-existent out here so getting around is very tricky (part from in the park as we discuss below).

 For us hiring a car and hitting the highway is the best way to visit the Canyon.
 It also enables you to visit a whole load more places along the way.
 Our Around the Canyon Road trip is dripping in eye-wateringly spectacular locations and places to see.
 On top of this, you can simply pull up and enjoy any number of spectacular vistas as you cruise through the desert.
 The picture above was taken nowhere in particular, we simply rounded a bend and just had to pull over to take in the sweeping Vista and distant rainstorm.
 These moments happen time and time again as you voyage along the blacktop.

-Hiring an RV is in a similar vein as Hiring a car only your transport is also your accomodation.
+Hiring an RV is in a similar vein as Hiring a car only your transport is also your accommodation.
 This gives you real freedom to be in nature and go where the feeling takes you.
 It has all the advantages of a road trip but without the pre-planning of booking Motels and making sure you hit certain parts of the itinerary.
-You can simply stay a night longer, pull up somwhere unplanned or just change your plans completely.
+You can simply stay a night longer, pull up somewhere unplanned, or just change your plans completely.